Description

 Bloom: Spring.

-Fruit: A flat seed pod, constricted around seed, turning dark brown.
+Fruit: A flat seed pod, constricted around its seeds, turning dark brown,

 Toxic / Danger: No.